ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/ravendb-etl-task.markdown

 * ETL is different from data replication.
 See [RavenDB ETL Task -vs- Replication Task](../../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task#ravendb-etl-task--vs--replication-task)

-* In RavenDB ETL between secure clusters, **a certificate must be passed** from the source cluster to the destination so that the destination cluster trusts the source.
+* In RavenDB ETL between secure clusters, you must **export a cluster certificate** from the source cluster, then **upload the certificate** into the destination.
+  This is done so that the destination cluster trusts the source.

 * In this page:
   * [RavenDB ETL Task - Definition](../../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task#ravendb-etl-task---definition)